 (2) If a prize in an instant lottery conducted by the Commission is not claimed within the period of 12 months next following the date when the last ticket or tickets in each lot of tickets were issued by the Commission to any person in respect of that particular series of instant lottery, the right to recover, and the liability of the Commission to pay or deliver, that prize are extinguished.

-[(3) repealed]
+[(3) deleted]

 (4) For the purposes of this section, where a cheque has been issued by the Commission in payment of a prize in a lottery, the prize shall not be regarded as having been claimed if the cheque has not been presented for payment.